KarolBuchta/ruby_remote_debug_test/README.md

 ## Environment

-- The official docker image is used (ruby:2.1.9), extended for ssh access in a own docker image
+- The official docker image is used (ruby:2.1.9), extended for ssh access in an own docker image
 - RubyMine Version: 2016.3.2
 - IntelliJ IDEA Ultimate: 2016.3.5